openid4vc-high-assurance-interoperabilit July 2025

 • Wallets MUST authenticate itself at the PAR endpoint using the same rules as defined in Section 4.3 for client authentication at the token endpoint.

-• MUST use the scope parameter to communicate credential type(s) to be issued.
-The scope value MUST map to a specific Credential type.
+• MUST use the scope parameter to communicate Credential Type(s) to be issued.
+The scope value MUST map to a specific Credential Type.
 The scope value may be pre-agreed, obtained from the Credential Offer, or the Credential Issuer Metadata.

 • The client_id value in the PAR request MUST be a string that the Wallet has used as the sub value in the client attestation JWT.